Finding a suitable camping tent is not an easy task, and it becomes even harder when you or one of the members in your group are also tall.

 Product Dimensions – 90 x 38 inches | Product Weight – 2.5-pounds | Capacity – 1-person | Material – Polyester/aluminum | Interior Usable Space – 7.5ft | Number of Doors – One | Ventilation Panels – Yes | Peak Height – 75-inch | Sun Protection – Yes

-- Super Fast and Easy set up!
-Great for Hiking, camping, or adding to your survival bag, this compact tent will fit into your backpack without filling it up.
+- TREKKING POLE TENT: Super Fast and Easy set up!
+Great for Hiking, camping, or adding to your survival bag

-- This tent includes 9 ultralight red aluminum stakes.
+- This hiking tent includes 9 ultralight red aluminum stakes and carry bag

 - The Trekker Tent 1-person tent is one of the lightest backpacking tents available.
 It weighs just 2.5-pounds, making it an ideal option for hiking and backpacking trips.